-- (b) there is a formalised governance process with input from the dealing, risk and compliance functions; - (c) there are clearly identified reporting lines with supervisory and reporting responsibilities assigned to appropriate staff members; and - (d) there are managerial and supervisory controls that are designed to manage the risks associated with the use of the electronic trading system by itself or by its clients. - 1.1.2 A licensed or registered person which provides an electronic trading system for use by its clients should comply with the requirements set out in paragraph 1.1.1 in respect of the design, development and deployment of the system. - 1.1.3 A licensed or registered person should conduct regular reviews to ensure that these internal policies and procedures are in line with changing market conditions and regulatory developments and promptly remedy any deficiencies identified - 1.1.4 A licensed or registered person should assign adequately qualified staff, expertise, technology and financial resources to the design, development, deployment and operation of the electronic trading system.
+- there is at least one responsible officer or executive officer responsible for the overall management and supervision of the electronic trading system; - (b) there is a formalised governance process with input from the dealing, risk and compliance functions; - there are clearly identified reporting lines with supervisory and reporting responsibilities assigned to appropriate staff members; and - (d) there are managerial and supervisory controls that are designed to manage the risks associated with the use of the electronic trading system by itself or by its clients. - 1.1.2 A licensed or registered person which provides an electronic trading system for use by its clients should comply with the requirements set out in paragraph 1.1.1 in respect of the design, development and deployment of the system. - 1.1.3 A licensed or registered person should conduct regular reviews to ensure that these internal policies and procedures are in line with changing market conditions and regulatory developments and promptly remedy any deficiencies identified. - 1.1.4 A licensed or registered person should assign adequately qualified staff, expertise, technology and financial resources to the design, development, deployment and operation of the electronic trading system.